en-wl/wordlist/README.md

     70: large (size used for large spell checking dictionary)
     80: a valid word in current usage
     85: a valid word

-A TAG is sometimes use to provide information on what source list the word came from.
+A TAG is sometimes used to provide information on what source list the word came from.

 The source for the majority of words is from lists that Alan Beale has a large part in creating, which provides a level of consistency.
 These lists are then supplemented from a number of signature lists.
 Most of these words are unmarked.
-Finally, some additional sources where used that Alan had no part in and are often of British origin, words from these lists are tagged as the fact they are from an alternative source provides useful information.
+Finally, some additional sources were used that Alan had no part in and are often of British origin, words from these lists are tagged as the fact they are from an alternative source provides useful information.